Treadder/dockerlistr/README.md

 - Provides a command `dockerlistr` to list running Docker containers with formatted output
 - Optionally allows you to open a shell on a specified container
-- Optionally allows you to display network statistics for a specified container
+- Optionally allows you to display internal network statistics for a specified container

 ![Usage Example](usage.png)